 import pluto.compat.neptune # Add this line

-import neptune # Your existing Neptune import
+from neptune_scale import Run # Your existing Neptune Scale import

-# Your existing Neptune code works unchanged
+# Your existing Neptune Scale code works unchanged

-run = neptune.init_run(project="my-workspace/my-project")
+run = Run(experiment_name="my-experiment")

 Configuration